liwei-cn/GitBook-RoboCalc/robochart-api/channel.md

     void clear() {
         events.clear();
     }
+    //Args ... args: the number of arbitrary type of arguments of the event; in principle, there can be multiple numbers, but here we use one, which is optional.

-    std::shared_ptr<Event<Args...>> reg(std::string source, Args ... args) {
+    //The optional class include the value of the argument std::shared_ptr<Event<Args...>> reg(std::string source, Args ... args) {
+        //std::lock_guard<std::mutex> lck(m);
         std::shared_ptr<Event<Args...>> e = std::make_shared<Event<Args...>>(name, source, args...);
         // printf("event value: %f\n", std::get<0>(*e->getParameters()).value());  //std::get<0>(*e->getParameters()): optional
         // printf("registering event uses %ld\n", e.use_count());  //1 ownership: e